deco-sites/whalemajor310/README.md

-# Deco Start — deco.cx template
+# Bi-Weekly Theme #4: "Profession-Specific Website Template" 👩‍💻

 This is my first project to apply in bount of the Deco Team!

 With this project i want to explore the theme e create something with the brainstorm that i already make.
 I just have finished to watch the BrazilJS Conf and i full of ideias.
-I sure that i will achieve the apply desarie
+I confident that i will achieve the apply desarie.

+---
+  ## My Theme 🚀

+---

 ---